 Leave as early as you possibly can, leave no trace of ever being there and wait until another campground opens to be safe!

 How To Find The Best Free Camping Spots in Australia

 Finding a free camping spot is half of the fun – there are so many different places to choose from, with amazing scenery or facilities nearby.
 There are some really good resources both on and off-line to find the perfect place to camp.

-We found that the best thing to do was choose a place and then cross-reference it’s reviews + information on a couple of different sites and apps to make sure everything was up to date.
+We found that the best thing to do was choose a place and then cross-reference the reviews + information on a couple of different sites and apps to make sure everything was up to date.

 Here are our favourite ways to find free campsites across the different Australian states:

-This is the best app that we used on our 3 month Australian road trip.
-It’s free to download, which pushes it’s rating higher immediately!
+This is the best app that we used on our 3-month Australian road trip.
+It’s free to download, which pushes its rating higher immediately!

 It’s also available to use in New Zealand so super handy if you’re moving on from Oz.